waimea-jrwilliams/level2-programming-assesment/docs/test-plan.md

 ## Example Test Name

+I am testing to see if the game instructions print out correctly

+### Test Data To Use

+I will run my code to get an output

+### Expected Test Result

+It should print out all the inputted instructions

+---

+## Example Test Name

+I'm going to test and see if the getting the player name function works

+### Test Data To Use

+By running my code it will test it

+### Expected Test Result

+"Enter player 1 ...
+2's, username"
+"Hello, welcome ____ + ____"

+---

+## Example Test Name

+I will test if the players are able to say yes and no to playing the game

+### Test Data To Use

+### Expected Test Result

+Statement detailing what should happen.

+---

+## Example Test Name

 Example test description.
-Example test description.
-Example test description.
-Example test description.
-Example test description.
-Example test description.

 ### Test Data To Use

 Details of test data and reasons for selection.
-Details of test data and reasons for selection.
-Details of test data and reasons for selection.

 ### Expected Test Result

 Statement detailing what should happen.
-Statement detailing what should happen.
-Statement detailing what should happen.
-Statement detailing what should happen.

 ---

 ## Example Test Name

 Example test description.
-Example test description.
-Example test description.
-Example test description.
-Example test description.
-Example test description.

 ### Test Data To Use

 Details of test data and reasons for selection.
-Details of test data and reasons for selection.
-Details of test data and reasons for selection.

 ### Expected Test Result

-Statement detailing what should happen.
-Statement detailing what should happen.
-Statement detailing what should happen.
 Statement detailing what should happen.

 ---